dblhlx/PyBSASeq/README.md

-**Note**: -it is strongly recommended to have [fisher](https://github.com/brentp/fishers_exact_test) installed on your system.
+**Note**: 1. it is strongly recommended to have [fisher](https://github.com/brentp/fishers_exact_test) installed on your system.
 It is fast in dealing with large datasets.
--If you used PyBSASeq in your manucript, please cite: Zhang, J., Panthee, D.R.
+2. If you used PyBSASeq in your manucript, please cite: Zhang, J., Panthee, D.R.
 PyBSASeq: a simple and effective algorithm for bulked segregant analysis with whole-genome sequencing data.
 BMC Bioinformatics 21, 99 (2020). https://doi.org/10.1186/s12859-020-3435-8

 ### PyBSASeq
 A novel algorithm for BSA-Seq data analysis